 In the CloudBees CI on modern cloud platforms trust model, managed controller administrators are trusted, but build agents are not trusted.

-managed controllers can only manage build agents in another namespace so that they can’t affect the runtime of other masters, but they can interfere with builds started by other masters.
+managed controllers can only manage build agents in another namespace so that they can’t affect the runtime of other controllers, but they can interfere with builds started by other controllers.
 Build agents can be scheduled only with service accounts that are defined in the other namespace.

 If you install the Helm chart with the value

 One namespace with operations center and managed controllers

 Enable Pod Security Policies on the cluster.
 It limits container privileges to avoid compromising the host they are running on.

 Deny team members from having administrative rights to their managed controllers.
 This enables managed controllers to be used as a security boundary between teams.

 Enable Network Policies.
 It controls network access between pods and namespaces to limit interactions to legal interactions.